-Problem is, most grow light brands suck, especially the most popular and well-known brands.
+Problem is, most grow light brands have costly flaws, especially the most popular well-known brands.

-You might not realize how bad they suck, because you haven’t run comparison tests like we have.
-Even the worst grow light produce enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.
+Worse yet, you might not realize how bad they suck, because you haven’t run comparison tests like we have.
+Even the worst grow light produces enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.

 Good luck finding that kind of grow light.
 Major manufacturers’ grow lights (such as Fluence) all have costly flaws that should have been corrected a long time ago, and their customer service and warranties are a bad joke.

 So our search for the best grow light continued, and we finally found the best marijuana grow lights available right now.

 Electric lights have been used to grow plants for nearly 150 years!
 The first grow light experiments started in the 1860s.
 Incandescent, open arc, gaseous discharge, and fluorescent lamps were used until the 1930s, when they were joined by the first high-intensity discharge (HID) grow lamps, starting with mercury vapor lamps which were replaced by high pressure metal halide and sodium lamps in the 1950s and 1960s.

 HID Metal halide and high pressure sodium bulbs were designed mainly for street and building lighting, but horticultural scientists and illegal marijuana growers started using them for gardening in the late 1960s.